kremalicious/blog/content/posts/2008-08-26-icy-box-icons.md

 A friend of mine asked me to craft an icon for his external hard drive case and I would like to share those with you too.
 These desktop icons show the the silver and black Icy Box external aluminium case with USB interface and are intended as a replacement for the generic external hard disk icon in Mac OS X Leopard.

 As always these desktop icons are free for you personal and non-commercial use.
-All other usage of this copyrighted material [require my written permission](http://www.kremalicious.com/about/contact/).
+All other usage of this copyrighted material require my written permission.

 The whole package includes 7 icons either packed in a nice tagged iContainer for use with Candybar or in Mac + Win + Linux compatible formats.
-If you have such an Icy Box case grab the icons [from my Goodies page.](http://www.kremalicious.com/goodies/#icons) Have fun!
+If you have such an Icy Box case grab the icons.
+Have fun!

 <p class="content-download">
-    <a class="icon-download" href="/media/{{ page.download }}">Download Icy Box Icons <span>zip</span></a>
+    <a class="icon-download" href="../media/icybox_by_kremalicious.zip">Download Icy Box Icons <span>zip</span></a>
 </p>

   * Replacement icons for the silver and black Icy Box external aluminium case with USB interface